What to Do if You Are Not Receiving Child Support in Texas

 Court Enforcement for Child Support Orders in Texas

-Other mechanisms help ensure that you get your money, even if the payor refuses to pay.
-The most popular mechanism is wage garnishment.
+Another more common method of making sure that payment gets sent to the recipient is to garnish the payments from the payor’s wages.
 To garnish wages, the court orders that a portion of the payor’s paycheck or bank deposits be seized and immediately sent to the recipient to help cover the expected costs.
 The court can also go after bank accounts, property, and other things to help cover the costs if the payor refuses to send the checks themselves.

-Arlington, TX Child Support Attorneys Offering Free Consultations
+Arlington, TX Child Support Attorneys Offering Free Case Reviews

 If you are having trouble receiving your child support, it can be stressful.
 In many cases, taking the matter into your own hands will only make things worse, and you should hire an experienced child support lawyer instead.
-For a free consultation on your child support case, talk to an Arlington, TX family law attorney at The Queenan Law Firm, today.
+For a free review of your child support case, talk to an Arlington, TX family law attorney at The Queenan Law Firm today.
 Our number is (817) 476-1797.